araffin/robotics-rl-srl/rl_baselines/README.md

 # Reinforcement learning algorithms

+Reinforcement Learning (RL) algorithms, are agents in an environment that are capable of learning a _policy_ in order to try and maximise an objective function (eg., reward).
+RL algorithms can me modeled as a [Markov decision process](https://en.wikipedia.org/wiki/Markov_decision_process), where we have:

+- Set of states
+- Set of actions
+- Probability of transition from state s to state s' under action a
+- Reward for every transition from state s to state s' under action a
+- The observation the agent can see

+We define a Policy, as the probability of taking action a when in state s.
+Here the RL algorithm, will create a policy from the observations and the rewards obtained from interacting with the environment though actions.
+In our case, the policies of the RL algorithms will be deep neural networks.

 ## Available algorithms
 - DeepQ: and variants (Double, Dueling, prioritized experience replay)
 - ACER: Sample Efficient Actor-Critic with Experience Replay